Process Documentation Examples + How-to Guide

 Checklists are helpful, useful reminders for common daily tasks.

 Checklists are really easy to create, update and socialize with your team.
-Usually a checklist is ready available in your team's internal knowledge base or posted somewhere that anyone can find.
+Usually, a checklist is readily available in your team's internal knowledge base or posted somewhere that anyone can find.

 💡 Scribe tip: Pair your checklists with step-by-step guides for more in-depth task breakdowns.